Agenda and minutes

 The Ward Member was unable to attend the meeting, and instead the Democratic Services Officer read out a statement on their behalf;

-'I'm sorry that I can't be with you this afternoon as I am away from the District at an LGA peer challenge.
+“'I'm sorry that I can't be with you this afternoon as I am away from the District at an LGA peer challenge.

 I am pleased that the Committee is considering this application as the officers' recommendation conflicts with Policies 3 and 4 in EC11 'Tourist Accommodation' in the Local Plan.

-least ten years ago and prior to the adoption of the current local plan in 2018.
+Whilst there was historic use of the site for touring caravans, that this was at least ten years ago and prior to the adoption of the current local plan in 2018.

 In addition, in my view, this is not a suitable site for holiday caravan provision as there is no safe walking or cycling route from the site.